mmmckay/geneparser/README.md

 The gene db_xref should be the same format as the names appearing in the 'query' and 'subject' columns of the rawdata file

-Run with
+Run with:
-$ python3 geneparser.py /folder/containing/files 75 100 .0001
+$ python3 geneparser.py /User/raw 75 100 .0001

+Run in directory of raw folder to sample use

 The numbers specify percent identity, percent coverage and e-value cutoffs